jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - The our story section gives a brief history of the bar
 - At the bottom of the story is a signiture in gold to give the user a feeling of prestige in regards to the owner.

+- Covered in user stories: 2 & 12

 ![Our story section](docs/features/feature-our-story.png)

 #### YouTube video

-- There is an embedded video which is used to bring more life to the page
+There is an embedded video which is used to bring more life to the page

+- Covered in user stories: 1

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qH4Cge_ED-4